dashboardlabs/wireguard-manager/README.md

 - Cloudflare Access
 - NodeJS 14 (LTS)
-- MongoDB Database (Does not need to be hosted in same server)
 - One of the following:
   - A WireGuard Server Installation (tested in Ubuntu 20.04 LTS)
   - A Kubernetes Cluster